apollographql/apollo-server/docs/source/schemas/resolvers.md

 ## Servicing Requests

-Now that we understand the structure of Queries and Mutations, we need to undestand how to service those requests.
+Now that we understand the structure of Queries and Mutations, we need to understand how to service those requests.
 Queries and mutations define the data they require, so the servicing of the operations uses this structure to organize the servers work.
 Every field in a GraphQL schema has a corresponding resolver.
 When a query or mutation requests a field, then the fields resolver is called and the returned value is placed under the field in the server response.

 ### Basic Resolver